ssardina-teaching/git-hw-submissions/README.md

     --tag submission ai20-p2-repos.csv ai20-p2-authors.csv
 ```

 The `--tag` option restricts to tags finishing in a given tag.
+If no tag is given, the whole repo is parsed.

 The input csv file must have the fields: